All apps begin in "test mode."

 To remove these restrictions, simply activate your app.

-If you click 'Build and run' from within the App Builder, your app will run in Developer Mode:
+If you click 'preview' from within the App Builder, your app will run in Developer Mode:

 In developer mode, you get access to tools that help you quickly test and find issues with your app (known as "debugging").
 Note, these tools are only every visible to you, the app author: